This procedure is fully applicable to: Office 2019, 2016, 2013, 2010, 365; It was tested on Windows 10, 7 and MAC OSX 10.13

 Here’s a question we got from our reader, Matilda:

 Thanks for the question.
-Microsoft Word allows you to easily rotate and flip text.
+Microsoft Word allows you to easily rotate and flip text written in your document.
 In this tutorial we’ll explain using text formatted with WordArt, however you can use the same technique in order to mirror, flip and rotate any text box as well.
-Many of the following steps work also on PowerPoint and can be helpful in case you want to flip pcitures (stored in your computer or online images) to create more professional presentation slides.
+Many of the following steps work also on PowerPoint and can be helpful in case you want to flip pictures (stored in your computer or online images) to create more professional presentation slides.

 Mirror text in Microsoft Word